 Why Are Depositions Necessary?

 Depositions are essential for several reasons.
 First, they help both parties gain information.
 They also act as an accountability tool since the statement is recorded in writing and video.
 As the witness, you need to have your story intact because you cannot change your narrative in court.

 In instances where a key witness disappears, falls ill, or passes away during trial, depositions ensure that there is a reliable statement for the courts.
-Lastly, depositions help you and other witness recall statements, especially if court proceedings take months or years to resolve.
+Lastly, depositions help you and other witnesses recall statements, especially if court proceedings take months or years to resolve.